The Paleo Guide

 "Real Food doesn't have ingredients; real food is

-One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.
+One of the biggest hurdles for people regarding nutrition is their currently-held belief system surrounding food.

 - Some people have moral issues with eating animals.
 Others don't.

-- Some people don't like vegetables and won't eat them and so their bias towards grains and other processed foods is a hard habit to break.
+- Some people don't like vegetables and won't eat them, so their bias toward grains and other processed foods is a hard habit to break.